talgreen1/emulation-station-unscraped/README.md

-**gamelist_utils README**
+**find_unscraped_games README**
 ==========================

 **Project Overview**
 -------------------

-gamelist_utils is a Python script designed to help manage and organize game data by identifying unscraped games in a ROM folder.
+find_unscraped_games is a Python script designed to help manage and organize game data by identifying unscraped games in a ROM folder.
 The script uses the `gamelist.xml` file to determine which games have already been scraped and compares this list to the actual ROM files in the folder.
 It then generates a text file and a batch file to help move the unscraped games to a designated folder.

 **Usage**
 ---------

-To use gamelist_utils, follow these steps:
+To use find_unscraped_games, follow these steps:

 1. **Install dependencies**: Make sure you have Python installed on your system.
 The script also uses the `typer` library, which can be installed using pip: `pip install typer`.
 2. **Prepare your ROM folder**: Ensure that your ROM folder contains the `gamelist.xml` file and the ROM files you want to scan.
-3. **Run the script**: Execute the script using Python: `python gamelist_utils.py`.
+3. **Run the script**: Execute the script using Python: `python find_unscraped_games.py`.
 4. **Provide input**: The script will prompt you to provide the following inputs:
 	* `rom_folder`: The path to the ROM folder to scan.
 	* `output_txt`: The output text file listing unscraped games (default: `unscraped_games.txt`).